Kena: Bridge of Spirits: Art and gameplay design

 The fictional world of Kena: Bridge of Spirits was inspired by Eastern locations such as Japan and Bali.

 For the game's art, Ember Lab partnered with Vietnamese animation studio Sparx.
 The team visited the studio in Vietnam early in development to ensure a smooth process.
 Lead environment artist Julian Vermeulen, who worked with Mike Grier on the original prototype in 2016, worked with both studios.
-An early prototype used the Unity game engine, but later shifted to Unreal Engine 4.
+Unity was used as the game engine for an early prototype, but later builds shifted to Unreal Engine 4.
 The majority of development took place on PlayStation 4; the team was unsure if they would be provided a development kit for the PlayStation 5, but Sony eventually approved.
 The team wanted to make a "rich experience" that could be completed in a weekend.

 The game's fictional world is inspired by several Eastern locations, including Japan and Bali.
 The symbols throughout the game are inspired by Japanese and South East Asian cultures.
 Combat designer James Beck, who started on the project as animator and lighting/shading artist before transitioning to combat, found working on character animations and enemy behavior simultaneously led to a more seamless integration.

 For some time during development, Kena had a separate spirit meter for each ability; however, the team ultimately wanted difficulty in combat to derive from enemies and their attacks rather than resource management—they wanted gameplay to be enjoyable with some depth, but ultimately simple for the player to understand.
 The ability to cancel animations during gameplay was seen as imperative as it allowed better pacing and responsiveness.
 Mike and Josh Grier often delayed game testing throughout development as they wanted to present a higher quality product to testers; they ultimately felt testing should have begun earlier in development.